 All development and use of shorelines of the state shall be carried out in a manner that is consistent with this SMP and the policy of the Act as required by RCW 90.58.140(1), whether or not a shoreline permit or statement of exemption is required.

-No use, land or water alteration, or development shall be undertaken within shoreline jurisdiction of the Shoreline Management Act by any person without first obtaining a permit, except the Mayor or their designee may issue a letter of exemption from a substantial development permit.
+B. No use, land or water alteration, or development shall be undertaken within shoreline jurisdiction of the Shoreline Management Act by any person without first obtaining a permit, except the Mayor or their designee may issue a letter of exemption from a substantial development permit consistent with WAC 173-27-040.

 Before issuing a Statement of Exemption, the Mayor or the person designated by the Mayor to be the Shoreline Administrator shall review the Master Program to determine if the proposed development requires a Shoreline Conditional Use Permit and/or a Variance.
 It may be necessary for Town staff to conduct a site inspection to ensure that the proposed development meets the exemption criteria.

+C. Administrative Interpretations

+1. The Shoreline Administrator shall have authority to interpret the SMP when consistent with the goals and policies of the SMP and the SMA.

+2. The administrator shall consult with Ecology to insure that formal written interpretations are consistent with the purpose and intent of the SMA and the SMP Guidelines.

+DEVELOPMENTS NOT REQUIRED TO OBTAIN SHORELINE PERMITS OR LOCAL REVIEW

+A Requirements to obtain a substantial development permit, conditional use permit, variance, letter of exemption, or other local review to implement the Shoreline Management Act do not apply to the following:

+1. Remedial actions.
+Pursuant to RCW 90.58.355, any person conducting a remedial action at a facility pursuant to a consent decree, order, or agreed order issued pursuant to chapter 70.105D RCW, or to the Department of Ecology when it conducts a remedial action under chapter 70.105D RCW.

+2. Boatyard improvements to meet NPDES permit requirements.
+Pursuant to RCW 90.58.355, any person installing site improvements for storm water treatment in an existing boatyard facility to meet requirements of a national pollutant discharge elimination system storm water general permit.

+3. WSDOT facility maintenance and safety improvements.
+Pursuant to RCW 90.58.356, Washington State Department of Transportation projects and activities meeting the conditions of RCW 90.58.356 are not required to obtain a substantial development permit, conditional use permit, variance, letter of exemption, or other local review.

+4. Projects consistent with an environmental excellence program agreement pursuant to RCW 90.58.045.

+5. Projects authorized through the Energy Facility Site Evaluation Council process, pursuant to chapter 80.50 RCW.

 Permit Applications

-Application Forms – Applications for such shoreline exemptions shall be made on forms provided by the Town.
+Application Forms – Applications for such shoreline permits or exemptions shall be made on forms provided by the Town.

 Site Plan – A site plan shall meet the requirements of the underlying development permit, shall be drawn to scale and include the items listed below: